guilhem-martin/go-guerrilla-wiki/Deploying-(POSIX-system).md

 ## Deploying guerrillad on a POSIX system

+### Create a special user

-### Create a special user just for running the server, eg ‘gmail’ user:
+Create a user just for running the server, eg ‘gmail’ user:

 `$ useradd -m gmail`